 On October 22, 2014, the Company's Board of Directors authorized a program to repurchase up to \$200 million of the Company's outstanding common stock.
 Share repurchases will be completed in the open market or through privately negotiated transactions over approximately a two-year period.
 The Company's share repurchase program does not obligate it to acquire any specific number of shares, and the Company may discontinue purchases at any time that management determines additional purchases are not warranted.
-As of July 4, 2015, the Company has repurchased \$80.0 million of common stock under this program, with \$60.0 million repurchased during the first six months of 2015.
-The Company expects to systematically complete the remainder of the current program by the end of 2016.
+As of October 3, 2015, the Company has repurchased \$120.0 million of common stock under this program, with \$100.0 million repurchased during the first nine months of 2015.
+The Company expects to systematically complete the remainder of the current program by the end of benefit pension plans of approximately \$75 million in 2015, almost all of which were funded in the first nine months of 2015.
+The Company is planning for capital expenditures of approximately 4 percent of 2015 net sales, with a substantial portion directed at growth and profit enhancing projects, including executing against capacity expansion plans in each of the Company's segments.
+Despite higher investment spending levels and a modest usage of cash for working capital, the Company plans to generate free cash flow in 2015 in excess of \$200 million.

 The Company expects to increase net earnings in 2015 when compared with 2014.
 The Company's working capital performance in 2015 will be influenced primarily by revenue growth.
 Net activity in working capital is expected to reflect a modest usage of cash in 2015 in the range of \$10 million to \$30 million.
-Additionally, the Company plans to make cash contributions to its defined benefit pension plans of approximately \$75 million in 2015, almost all of which were funded in the first half of 2015.
-The Company is planning for capital expenditures of approximately 4 percent of 2015 net sales, with a substantial portion directed at growth and profit enhancing projects, including executing against capacity expansion plans in each of the Company's segments.
-Despite higher investment spending levels and a modest usage of cash for working capital, the Company plans to generate free cash flow in 2015 in the range of \$180 million to \$200 million.
+Additionally, the Company plans to make cash contributions to its defined

-The Company contributed \$70.0 million and \$17.3 million to its qualified pension plans in the first half of 2015 and 2014, respectively, and does not presently expect to make additional contributions to these plans in 2015.
+The Company contributed \$70.0 million and \$70.2 million to its qualified pension plans in the first nine months of 2015 and 2014, respectively, and does not presently expect to make additional contributions to these plans in 2015.
 The 2015 contributions include an estimated amount which will be used to fund planned lump sum payouts to certain participants in the fourth quarter of 2015.
 The Company expects to incur an estimated settlement loss of \$30 million to \$35 million in conjunction with estimated settlement payments as discussed in Note 13 - Pension and Other Postretirement Benefits in the Notes to Condensed Consolidated Financial Statements.
-The Company also contributed \$1.8 million and \$1.5 million to fund benefit payments in its nonqualified pension plan during the first half of 2015 and 2014, respectively, and expects to contribute approximately \$2 million of additional funding to the plan through the remainder of 2015.
+The Company may consider additional actions in the fourth quarter of 2015 to settle obligations with plan participants that could increase the anticipated settlement loss.
+The Company also contributed \$2.7 million and \$2.4 million to fund benefit payments in its nonqualified pension plan during the first nine months of 2015 and 2014, respectively, and expects to contribute approximately \$1 million of additional funding to the plan through the remainder of 2015.
 Company contributions are subject to change based on market conditions, pension funding regulations and Company discretion.